Twenty years in product. Now I run an AI company of one.

 Founder · Voice Legacy

 I am the solo founder.
-I run strategy, product, the production codebase, content marketing, customer support, and finance.
-The product is realtime conversational voice plus a multi-agent backend that extracts story facts and assembles a structured memoir.
+I run strategy, product, the production codebase, marketing, support, and finance.
+The product is real-time conversational voice plus a single goal-seeking agent inside a massive harness that extracts story facts, checks them against the source, and assembles a living digital memoir.
+It's the best AI PM training I've ever had, because every mistake in the 80% around the model is mine to find.

 Lead AI Product Manager · Lucid Motors